djsincla/SplunkModularInputsPythonFramework/README.md

 ## Splunk Python Modular Inputs v1.0

+## Forked Code to resolve an issue with Passing Cookies between authentication and data request using python requests

 ## Overview

 This is a simple template based framework for building <a href="http://docs.splunk.com/Documentation/Splunk/latest/AdvancedDev/ModInputsIntro">Splunk Modular Inputs</a> in Python